Download Alpha Installer .3 Windows XP, Vista, 7, 8 (17MB, MD5: 6646ab9c7c00968958c890d7806aa7b6)

 Download .4 Alpha Mac OSX 10.x (22MB, MD5: 3bd381ef4cc5fbfcaabe3646cac48793) – Drag an drop to Applications on the Dock

-BookONO, formerly Gnosis, is a free e-book manager and convertor designed as a compliment to Calibre.
-It is written in C++ using the Qt4 (soon to be QT5) Toolkit.
-It isdifferent from Calibre in that it makes a few different design decisions than Calibre, for instance it does not attempt to put all your books in its own library or change their names.
+BookONO is a free e-book manager and reader (PDFs and EPubs fully supported) designed as a compliment to Calibre.
+It is written in C++ using the Qt5 Toolkit.
+It is different from Calibre in that it makes a few different design decisions than Calibre, for instance it does not attempt to put all your books in its own library or change their names.
 Where Calibre attempts to take complete control over your books, BookONO gives you control over your books.
 BookONO further attempts to take a different direction in terms of its UI, providing a more user-friendly, aesthetically-pleasing experience than Calibre.

 BookONO does not attempt to reinvent or rewrite Calibre’s programming, instead calling Calibre to do many of the tasks that Calibre already does… We hope in the future to rewrite slow aspects of Calibre, naively in C++; but leave the rest of the job to Calibre which Kovind Goyal has obviously put a lot of thought into and we’re grateful for that.